jelisejev/architect-requirements/README.md

 1. Assess the resources requirement to implement the project and set up a team
 1. Contribute to development and, if necessary, develop a project on his own
 1. Efficiently work with both existing and new clients

+A Software architect is not required (although being able to is a bonus) to:
+1. Have in-depth understanding of the business of the client: we expect the client to work with us and explain the most relevant and important aspects
+2. Have deep understanding or experience with each and every technology out there: we have developers who can contribute their experience to clarity details
+3. Contribute to the whole landscape of an organization: this is something we expect from Solution Architects.

 ## Required technical expertise